atomisthq/docs/docs/atomist/rug/conventions.md

 ### Rug Naming

-Rug editors, generators, reviewers, predicates should have their names formatted using [UpperCamelCase][ucc].
+Rug editors, generators, reviewers should have their names formatted using [UpperCamelCase][ucc].

 [ucc]: http://wiki.c2.com/?UpperCamelCase